Here’s a fun fact: Belgium was the first country in Europe to legalise the consumption of insects.

 “More and more people are getting interested in this type of food.
 People’s tastes are evolving,” says Maïté Mercier, bioengineer and co-founder of Little Food, the first enterprise in Brussels to promote the integration of crickets into daily diet.

-Since it was launched in 2016, Little Food has expanded its points of sale from 30 to 150 stores due to increasing demand.
+Since it was launched in 2016, Little Food has expanded its points of sale from 30 to 150 stores to cater to increasing demand.
 The sustainable food start-up runs a cricket farm in Laeken and sells processed cricket products such as protein powder, chips, crackers, cereals, cookies, and bread spread.

-Aside from crickets, buffalo worms or the larvae of a beetle species are offered in certain restaurants and stores in Brussels.
+Aside from crickets, buffalo worms or beetle larvae are offered in certain restaurants and stores in Brussels.
 Since 2014, the Vrije Universiteit Brussel (VUB) cafeteria has been serving worm burgers.
 Restaurants like B34 Steak and Burger House in Ixelles also offer this specialty.

 A proposed solution to food shortage and climate change